 Geophysics is an applied and interdisciplinary science, hence students must have a strong foundation in physics, mathematics, geology and computer sciences.
 Superimposed on this foundation is a comprehensive body of courses on the theory and practice of geophysical methods.
 As geophysics and geophysical engineering involve the study and exploration of the entire earth, our graduates have great opportunities to work anywhere on, and even off, the planet.
 Therefore, emphasis is placed on electives in the humanities that give students an understanding of international issues and different cultures.
-To satisfy all these requirements, every student who obtains a Bachelor's Degree in Geophysical Engineering at CSM must complete the courses in the CSM Core Curriculum plus the following:
+To satisfy all these requirements, every student who obtains a Bachelor's Degree in Geophysical Engineering at CSM must complete the courses in the CSM Core Curriculum plus the following (see the course flowchart on the Department of Geophysics webpage):